rimantasrickus/plentymarkets-merchant-gateway/README.md

 Invoice factoring payment method needs to have return reason when Order is canceled.
 To add return reason in Plentymarkets navigate to `System`->`Orders`->`Order types`->`Return`.
 Here added return reasons, You can select latter when creating return Order.

 ## Plugin settings
-##### Public key
+##### Public / Private key
-Public key is required to create payment types by the browser
+Public key is required to create payment types by the browser.

-##### Private key
-Public key is required for authentication on heidelpay server
+Private key is required for transactions on heidelpay server.

-##### Api mode
-* Select parameter *'Sandbox'* to enable connection to the test environment, in which case any transactions will be transferred to the sandbox and will not be charged.
-Please make sure to use test credentials when this option is selected (ref. https://dev.heidelpay.com/sandbox-environment/).
+The first letter of the keys determine the environment the plugin comunicates with:
+* `s` enables testing against the sandbox environment (no money is transferred).
-* Select parameter *'Production'* to enable live mode which means that actual transactions will be executed and charged.
+* `p` enables production mode in which actual transactions take place and money is transferred.
-Please make sure to use your live credentials when this option is selected.

 > When `Save` button is pressed plugin registers heidelpay webhooks with the provided keys.